FredKSchott/esm-hmr/README.md

 *Author: Fred K. Schott (co-authors welcome!)*
 *Status: In Progress*

-Hot Module Replacement (HMR) lets your website live-update during development without triggering a full browser reload or losing the current web application state.
-This can considerably speed up your iteration speed during development, saving you valuable time.
+Hot Module Replacement (HMR) lets your browser live-update individual JavaScript modules in your application during development *without triggering a full browser reload or losing the current web application state.* This speeds up your development speed with faster updates on every change.

-Web bundlers like Webpack, Rollup, and Parcel have all implemented different, custom bundler-specific HMR interfaces.
+Web bundlers like Webpack, Rollup, and Parcel all implemented different, bundler-specific HMR interfaces.
 This makes it hard to share HMR integrations across dev environments.
-As a result, many integrations need to be rewritten for every bundler that they'd like to support.
+As a result, many framework integrations like React Fast Refresh and Preact's Prefresh need to be rewritten for every bundler that they'd like to support.
 See:
   - https://github.com/facebook/react/issues/16604#issuecomment-528663101
   - https://github.com/JoviDeCroock/prefresh

 **ESM-HMR is a standard HMR API for ESM-based dev environments.** The rise of bundle-free development creates the opportunity for a common, standard HMR API built on top of the browser's native module system.
-ESM-HMR is built for the browser's native module system, so it can run in any ESM-based dev environment.
+ESM-HMR is built for the browser's native module system, so it can be used in any ESM-based dev environment.

 ## Who's Using ESM-HMR?